somerild/terminal-blackjack/out/artifacts/terminal_blackjack_jar/readme.md

-from the command line type:
-java -jar C:\full filepath to .jar
+To run this .jar type in the following in the command line: java -jar C:\ full file path to .jar